malkhamis-panw/gaia/doc/documentation.md

 Type: `string`

-ID of the Defender.
+ID of the enforcer.

 ##### `memory`

 Type: `integer`

-Total resident memory used by the Defender in bytes.
+Total resident memory used by the enforcer in bytes.

 ##### `name` [`required`]

 Type: `string`

-Name of the Defender.
+Name of the enforcer.

 ##### `namespace` [`required`]

 Type: `string`

-Namespace of the Defender.
+Namespace of the enforcer.

 ##### `processes`

 Type: `integer`

-Number of active processes of the Defender.
+Number of active processes of the enforcer.

 ##### `timestamp` [`required`]